Probiotics and Prebiotics: What's the Difference?

 What Are Some of the Best Dietary Sources of Probiotics?

-You can get both probiotics and prebiotics from dietary sources.
-Some great ways to support your gut microbiome through diet are by eating some of the delicious fermented foods listed below.
+If you’re looking to eat a gut-healthy diet, you can get both probiotics and prebiotics from dietary sources.
+Some great ways to support your gut microbiome through diet are by eating delicious delicious fermented food like the examples listed below.
 These foods may help to nourish your gut with beneficial bacteria to support a thriving microbiome:

 • Miso, and Natto.
 These forms of fermented soybeans may be great for your gut, and they are super tasty too!